JonathanDC64/ShellScripting/Shell Scripting Notes.md

 # 3
 ```

-## Positional paramaters and Special Parameters
+## Positional parameters and Special Parameters

 `$0` Stores the script name.